Suppression and enhancement of bosonic stimulation by atomic interactions: METHODS

 \subsection{Quench dynamics}

-In Extended Data Fig.~\ref{fig:si:7} we compare our data from Fig.~\ref{fig3}{\bfseries b} to numerical calculations of the evolution of the structure factor after an interaction quench, and also show additional simulations for different $Q\lambda$ and $T/\Tc.$ In these calculations we assume a homogeneous cloud and quenches $a \to 0$ or vice versa.
+In Extended Data Fig.~7 we compare our data from Fig.~3{\bfseries b} to numerical calculations of the evolution of the structure factor after an interaction quench, and also show additional simulations for different $Q\lambda$ and $T/\Tc.$ In these calculations we assume a homogeneous cloud and quenches to or from $a=0$.

 For the $a\to 0$ case, starting with the interacting thermal density matrix [Eq.~(\ref{eq:si:9})], the dynamics are simply given by the evolution under the non-interacting Hamiltonian $H_0$:

 Dropping the $Q$ labels and writing